Romans 8:29

 Calvinism is nothing new.
 Perhaps the 16th century TULIP version that John Calvin came up with would have a few differentiating factors, but this idea that mankind is a passenger to his own fate predates the New Testament itself and was a well-established belief amongst the prevailing theologies at the time:

-The Greeks viewed fate as a powerful force governed by the Moirae, the three Fates who determined the destinies of both mortals and gods.
+The Greeks viewed fate as a powerful force governed by the Moirae, the three Fates who determined the destinies of both mortals and gods (you may recognize them by the scene in Hercules the cartoon when they tried to cut Hercules string of life).
 The Romans adopted and adapted the Greek concept of fate, calling it Fatum.
 To them, Fatum was inescapable, often revealed through divination.

 “This expression [of our Lord], ‘How often would I have gathered thy children together, and thou wouldest not,’ reveals the ancient law of human liberty.
 God made man a free agent from the beginning, with his own power to obey God voluntarily, not by compulsion” — Irenaeus, circa 178 AD